-Common wisdom holds that Italian opera singers are some of the best opera singers today.
-Certainly, the history of opera music begins in Italy, where some of the best operas and most popular opera songs have been composed.
-Traditionally, Italian opera composers have written music for the tenor voice.
+Common wisdom holds that Italian opera singers are some of the best classical singers today.
+Certainly, the history of opera music begins in Italy.
+Some of the best operas and most popular opera songs have been composed by Italian opera composers for the tenor voice.

-Today, an opera singer of non-Italian heritage are able to establish a successful opera singing career.
-Below you will find a list of opera singers who were either born in Italy, or took voice lessons on how to sing opera in Italy or became famous opera singers because they performed the Italian opera repertoire.
+Today, an opera singer of non-Italian heritage can learn to sing opera and establish a successful singing career in Italian opera.
+Below you will find a list of opera singers who were either born in Italy, or took voice lessons on how to become a singer in Italy or became Italian singers because they performed Italian operas.

-Italian vacations and Italy tours often include a visit to a grand opera house where you can enjoy opera a tenor, baritone singers and female opera singers.
+European tours and Italy tours often include a visit to an opera house where you can enjoy opera a tenor, baritone singers and female opera singers.

 Read to Discover Famous Italian Singers